jornatf/java-code-samples/README.md

 # java-code-samples

-This repo lists my first Java codes for my learning.
+This repo lists my first Java codes.

 See codes in `/src` folder.